Centro Histórico

 Mexico City, Distrito Federal, 04100

-Built on the site of the ancient Aztec city of Tenochtitlán, the Centro Historico is both the historical heart and the modern epicenter of Mexico City, dating back to 1325.
-The 6-square mile (9.7-square kilometers) is centered on the grand Zócalo—Plaza de la Constitución— and is preserved as a UNESCO World Heritage Site, full of historic monuments, museums, parks, and hotels.
+Built on the site of the ancient Aztec city of Tenochtitlán, the Centro Histórico is both the historical heart and the modern epicenter of Mexico City, dating back to the 14th century.
+The attraction-packed neighborhood is centered on the grand Zócalo—Plaza de la Constitución—and is preserved as a UNESCO World Heritage Site, full of monuments, museums, parks, and hotels.

 The basics